All About Music Playtime - Music Activities for Young Children

 Music Playtime is unique - it’s a complete music scheme combined with video-based CPD (continuing professional development)!
 It's packed full of playful music activities that were tried, tested and approved by local children, teachers and teaching assistants, and demonstrated in over 100 videos.

 Here's a 'taster' video from the Key Stage 1 unit:

 How to Subscribe to Music Playtime

-Individuals and individual schools enjoy a free two-week trial, or skip to the bottom of the form to subscribe straight away.
+Individuals and individual schools enjoy a free two-week trial or, once you've signed up, you can click and skip to subscribe straight away.
 When your free trial ends, you may choose to subscribe to Early Years/Reception OR Key Stage 1 OR both at a discount price.
 Subscription payments are set to recur every year but you can cancel any time before the next payment is due with no further obligation, and your subscription will still run for a full year.